udacity/cdond-c3-projectstarter/instructions/3-configuration-management.md

 ![Successful cleanup job.](screenshots/SCREENSHOT09.png)

-- Add a job that deletes the previous S3 bucket and EC2 instance.
+- Add a job named `cleanup` that deletes the previous S3 bucket and EC2 instance.
+  - Query CloudFormation to find out the old stack's workflow id
+  - Remove old stacks
+    - Back-end stack
+    - Front-end files in S3
+    - Front-end stack
 - Provide a screenshot of the successful job. **[SCREENSHOT09]**

 #### Other Considerations